 This idea is more networking than it is sales, but both are crucial when it comes to the direct sales business.
 Find any and all direct sales representatives in your city, county, neighborhood, whatever, and gather their contact information.
 (You do not have to go door-to-door; find them by searching on Facebook and Google.)
 Send them an invitation to your product showcase and swap.

 This event can be as big or as small as you like.
 Make this a high-end, exclusive event by renting space, selling tickets, catering the event, having a guest speaker, and giving out great swag bags.
 Looking for a simple way to start?
 Invite the representatives to your house with a brief career topic to discuss over finger foods and easy drinks.

 Either way, your goal is to learn more about all of the other companies so you can easily refer customers to other consultants.
 Hopefully, you will receive referrals back.

 Tie in your product to a fun night out.
 Rent a party bus, have each participant pay for tickets, then spend a night on the town.
 Maybe you offer to do makeovers before the event, with either makeup, clothes, or jewelry.

 Follow up with anyone who did not make an order within a time frame so they can still get the “party” discount.

 Host a Martini Mixer

-After each woman is served, give your pitch, try out your products and take orders.
-If at all possible, allow those ladies to walk out with their purchases in cute bags with your contact information attached.
+After each woman is served, give your pitch, try out your products, and take orders.
+If at all possible, have inventory on-hand so the customers can walk out with cute bags and your contact information.

 Organize a Spa Day